Recipe Ideas

 Serving Suggestions

-This dish is exceptionally comforting when served alongside fluffy mashed potatoes or a hearty portion of rice.
+This dish is exceptionally comforting when served alongside fluffy Mashed Potatoes or a hearty portion of rice.
 Consider a side of steamed vegetables, like green beans or broccoli, for a balanced meal.
 It’s also wonderful with a side salad for a fresh, crisp contrast to the rich main course.

 Frequently Asked Questions